University of North Carolina at Pembroke: Athletics

 UNC Pembroke's athletic teams are known as the Braves.
 Due to its heritage as an institution founded by American Indians for the education of American Indians and the continued support from the Lumbee tribe, the school has largely been immune to the ongoing controversies related to American Indian-themed nicknames and mascots.

 The school is a member of the NCAA's Division II and competes in Conference Carolinas and the Mountain East Conference.
 The school fields varsity sports teams for women and men.

 Greek life and student organizations

 UNCP, as well as the Office of Greek Life and the Campus Engagement & Leadership office, offers a variety of extracurricular activities for students.
-From academic-based and service organizations to minority organizations and Greek life, UNCP offers more than 100 organizations.
+From academic-based and service organizations to minority organizations and Greek life, UNCP offers more than 120 student organizations.

 Media

-While the Netflix show The Chair is situated in a Pembroke University, it is a fictional Ivy League University and not the University of North Carolina at Pembroke.
+While the Netflix show The Chair is situated in a Pembroke University, it is a fictional Ivy League University and not the University of North Carolina Pembroke.